-If you are making something for the nonprofit Fallbrook Blanket Project you are welcome to use the yarn and needles we provide.
-If you are working on something of your own you must use your own yarn.
+If you’re making an item for the nonprofit Fallbrook Blanket Project, you’re welcome to use the free yarn, crochet hooks, and needles we provide.
+If you’re working on a personal project, please bring your own yarn.

-Many people do this, even before the quarantine, and not all are even in Fallbrook.
-They contact a friend in the group or myself to give what they have made for the project.
+Many people participate this way—even before the quarantine, and even if they don’t live in Fallbrook.
+They simply connect with a friend in the group to pass along what they’ve made for the project.

 For a complete list of the places we are currently donating to click here.

 We give to fundraisers for our charities and they use the items in their silent auctions.
 We have sold items at the Harvest Festival, Community Center Christmas Tree Lighting Event and will be showing/selling at the Fallbrook Art Center in Nov and Dec.
-2020.
+2020 and 2021.
 A few items have been sold to individuals.
-These sales generate publicity for us and we use the income to purchase ( mostly thrift store) yarn.
+These sales generate publicity for us and we use the income to purchase ( mostly thrift store) yarn and administrative costs.

 We donate new and like new items so it must be clean and in very good condition.
 Yes, if at all possible our expert crocheters and knitters can usually complete an item.